 How To Apply

-• Use coin-sized amount (adjust per length) and apply on damp (not dripping wet) hair
+• Step 1: Use a coin-sized amount (adjust per length) and apply to damp (not dripping wet) hair

-• Distribute evenly with fingers or wide comb.
+• Step 2: Distribute evenly with fingers or a wide comb.
 Do not rinse

 Step 4: Apply Frizz Control Serum